Infineon/mtb-example-ota-mqtt/README.md

  3.1.0   | Added support for the kit CY8CEVAL-062S2-LAI-4373M2
  4.0.0   | Updated to support ModusToolbox&trade; software v2.4 and BSP v3.X<br /> Added support for CY8CEVAL-062S2-MUR-43439M2 kit
- 5.0.0   | Updated the example to use the new ota-update v1.0.0 library
+ 5.0.0   | Updated the example to use the new ota-update v1.0.0 library 6.0.0   | Updated the example to use ota-update v1.1.0 library<br /> Updated to support ModusToolbox&trade; software v3.0<br /> Added support for CY8CPROTO-062S3-4343W kit

 <br>